Skip to content (press enter)

 Executive Committee members are elected by chapter members in good standing to serve in their chapter leadership roles.

-Responsibilities
+Roles and Responsibilities

 The Chicago Chapter Executive Committee is a working volunteer board of dedicated leaders, advocates, fundraisers, and supporters.
 All Executive Committee members are expected to carry out the responsibilities associated with their respective role, and also to devote sufficient time and energy to contributing to team discussions and decision-making.